 You should note that where we provide services in relation to increased borrowing on an existing mortgaged property there may be alternative options available to you that may be more appropriate.
 For example, you may be able to obtain a further advance from your existing lender, or obtain an unsecured loan for the additional funds.
-If a second charge mortgage is available and required, we can refer you to a specialist company we work with.
+Where your existing mortgage is a first charge against the property, a second charge mortgage may be available and where your existing mortgage is a second charge a first loan may be available.

 You will receive a Key Facts Illustration/European Standardised Information Sheet when considering a particular mortgage which will tell you about any fees and commission relating to it.

 Our fees are non-refundable if an application has been submitted and your mortgage does not go ahead.